JohannesFischer/Nivoo-Slider/README.md

 - animSpeed - (number: defaults to 500) The time (duration) in ms of the transition
 - autoPlay - (bool: defaults to true) Start the transition automatically after initializing
 - controlNav: (bool: defauls to true) Add a control navigation (bullet points) below the slider
+- controlNavItem: (string: defauls to disc) Sets the character used in the control navigation, can be disc, decimal, or any other string / html entity
 - cssClass - (string, defaults to nivooSlider) Name of the css class that is added after initializing the slider
 - directionNav -(bool: deafults to true) Shows controls to go back and forth
 - directionNavHide - (bool: defaults to false) Hides the navigation controls on mouseout, so they are only visible when the mouse cursor is over the slider element